Making a support bubble with another household

 Who can make a support bubble

-You can form a support bubble with another household of any size that is not part of a support bubble with anyone else if you:
+You can form a support bubble with another household of any size if:

-- are a single parent living with children who were under 18 on 12 June 2020
+you are a single adult living with one or more children who are under the age of 18 or were under that age on 12 June 2020

 If you share custody of your child with someone you do not live with